ju-baer/implementations/deltanet/README.md

 everywhere.
-It's called the "delta rule" because the update is proportional to the *difference* (delta) between what the state currently says about this key and what it should say; `beta_t` controls how much of that difference to correct on this step — a learning-rate-like quantity, not a decay.
+It's called the "delta rule" because the update is proportional to the *difference* (delta) between what the state currently says about this key and what it should say; `beta_t` controls how much of that difference to correct on this step, a learning-rate-like quantity, not a decay.

 ## 2. How this relates to KDA

 KDA (`../kda`) takes exactly this delta-rule update and adds a channel-wise decay gate on top (the `alpha_t * S_{t-1}` term this folder omits).
-DeltaNet is what's left with that decay removed — a good place to see the delta rule in isolation, and to feel out what the decay gate actually buys you by comparing training on the same toy task.
+DeltaNet is what's left with that decay removed, a good place to see the delta rule in isolation, and to feel out what the decay gate actually buys you by comparing training on the same toy task.

 ## 3. What this notebook simplifies

-The paper's main contribution is a **chunkwise-parallel algorithm** for computing this update efficiently on a GPU — delta-rule updates are trickier to parallelize than plain decay, since each step's erase operation depends on the exact state produced by the previous step.
-This notebook uses the plain sequential recurrence instead — a Python loop over timesteps — same math, much easier to read.
+The paper's main contribution is a **chunkwise-parallel algorithm** for computing this update efficiently on a GPU.
+Delta-rule updates are trickier to parallelize than plain decay, since each step's erase operation depends on the exact state produced by the previous step.
+This notebook uses the plain sequential recurrence instead as a Python loop over timesteps with same math, much easier to read.

 ## 4. Running it

 Open `deltanet_mini.ipynb` in Colab, run all cells top to bottom.
-You'll see the model built, sanity-checked, trained for 300 steps on a repeating `"0123456789ABCDEF"` string, then used to generate — a correctly-trained toy model should generate visibly periodic output.
+You'll see the model built, sanity-checked, trained for 300 steps on a repeating `"0123456789ABCDEF"` string, then used to generate a correctly-trained toy model should generate visibly periodic output.

 ## 5. Reference

-Yang, Wang, Yu, Kim, *"Parallelizing Linear Transformers with the Delta Rule over Sequence Length,"* 2024.
+Yang, Wang, Yu, Kim, *"[Parallelizing Linear Transformers with the Delta Rule over Sequence Length](https://arxiv.org/abs/2406.06484)"* 2024.